The Keeling Curve: Studies of Atmospheric CO2 at Mauna Loa

 National Historic Chemical Landmark

-The Keeling Curve (also known as the Mauna Loa Record) will be designated a National Historic Chemical Landmark in 2014 by the American Chemical Society, the Scripps Institution of Oceanography at the University of California, San Diego, and the National Oceanic and Atmospheric Administration.
+The Keeling Curve (also known as the Mauna Loa Record) will be designated a National Historic Chemical Landmark in 2015 by the American Chemical Society, the Scripps Institution of Oceanography at the University of California, San Diego, and the Mauna Loa Observatory of the National Oceanic and Atmospheric Administration.
 The Keeling Curve is the foremost record of carbon dioxide (CO2) concentrations in Earth’s atmosphere and a key data set in global atmospheric and climate science.

 In 1958, Charles David Keeling (1928–2005) of the Scripps Institution of Oceanography initiated a research program for the study of atmospheric carbon dioxide at the newly established Mauna Loa Observatory of the U.S. Weather Bureau (now National Oceanic and Atmospheric Administration).
 By 1960, Keeling published the results of his research, reporting evidence of Earth’s natural seasonal CO2 oscillations and the annual increase in CO2 as a result of fossil fuel combustion.